samwell-ho/openpgp-ca/README.md

 # Setting up your OpenPGP CA instance

-OpenPGP CA is a flexible tool is designed to integrate usefully with a wide range of environments.
+OpenPGP CA is a flexible tool, designed to integrate usefully with a wide range of environments.
 There are many ways to make OpenPGP CA work for you.
 Here, we show one typical workflow.
 Please read our [documentation](https://openpgp-ca.org/doc/) for more details, or